bl4de/research/raa-ransomware-analysis/README.md

 /*
-	part where malicious RTF is created
-	lines from 1083 to the end of file
+	part where first malicious RTF is created lines from 1083 to the end of file
 */